idolopafersa/ChuCalendar/README.md

 # ChuCalendar

 Welcome to **ChuCalendar**!
-This is my first webpage project so if you have any suggestions please share ,  I created a  calendar application where you can keep your alimentation and exercise progress, ideal for people like me that has to measure everything..
+This is my first webpage project so if you have any suggestions please share ,  I created a  calendar application where you can keep your alimentation and exercise progress, ideal for people like me that has to measure everything.
+Once is finished, itll be deployed in fit.fernandezpablo.es

 ## I used